aceeric/ociregistry/README.md

 > The server must be stopped while pruning because the CLI only manipulates the file system, not the in-memory representation of the cache.
 There is a REST API to prune the running server cache documented below.

 Pruning removes manifest lists, manifests, and possibly blobs (more on blobs below.)
-Three options support pruning:

 ### Dry Run